Platform Privacy Policy

 We may share information that we collect from you, such as your IP address or other information about your browser or operating system with certain service providers, including LiveRamp, Inc. LiveRamp returns an online identification code that we may store in our first-party cookie and it may be shared with advertising companies to enable interest-based and targeted advertising.
 You may opt out of this use here.

-If you are a healthcare professional (“HCP”), you may request that your NPI number and other personal information be removed from PulsePoint’s NPI database at any time by submitting a request here.
+If you are a healthcare provider (“HCP”) with a registered NPI number, you may request that your NPI number and other personal information be removed from PulsePoint’s NPI database at any time by submitting a request here.

 COLLECTION, USE, AND DISCLOSURE OF INFORMATION BY OTHERS